markilott/aws-cdk-fargate-alb-demo/README.md

 # AWS CDK Fargate and ALB Demo

-This Javascript CDK project creates demo web apps on Fargate with an Application Load Balancer.
+This Typescript CDK project creates demo web apps on Fargate with an Application Load Balancer.

 A more detailed explanation is available [in this Medium article](https://markilott.medium.com/fargate-web-demo-using-cdk-d7ba12a0d166).